shame

 Many families cover up the substance use that they don’t want family and friends to know about.
 Enabling can come into play in the hopes that the problem will quickly go away.
 Parents and family members hide the addiction from the outside world to protect themselves from feeling shame.

 Children of parents with alcohol issues may grow up feeling less than or flawed.
 They often struggle with negative feelings about themselves for years.
-When our child is the one struggling, we may question our total worth as a parent, thus we are flawed.
+When our child is the one struggling, we may question our worth as parents; we are flawed.

 “When most people use the word shame, they usually mean to describe an experience that comes up because of outside influences — our parents’ disapproval or the opinion of society-at-large, for example.
 If I do poorly on a test or my business fails, I might not want anyone else to know because I’m afraid they’ll think less of me.
 Shame also arises when we violate our own internal values, but we’ve usually absorbed them from our families and the world around us.” ~ Joseph Burgo, Ph.D.

-When I did finally reach out to family and friends about our family substance use problem, the reactions were interesting.
+When I finally reached out to family and friends about our family’s substance use problem, the reactions were interesting.
 Offers to help, some advice, but mainly support and concern came my way.

 The support and concern were appreciated.
 I have also felt the underlying message of, “Watch who you tell this to.”
 I rarely share my family’s situation with a casual acquaintance.
 My hope is that the stigma of addiction will lessen as time goes on.